 Cervical cancer used to be one of the most common causes of cancer death for American women.
-Between 1975 and 2009 the number of deaths from cervical cancer decreased dramatically, with mortality rates in 2009 at less than half of what they were in 1975.
+Between 1975 and 2010 the number of deaths from cervical cancer decreased dramatically, with mortality rates in 2010 at less than half of what they were in 1975.
 The main reason for this change is the use of the Pap test to find cervical cancer early.

-Cervical cancer is the thirteenth most common cancer in U.S. women.
+Cervical cancer is the twelfth most common cancer in Georgia women.
 A woman in the U.S. has approximately a 1 in 145 chance of being diagnosed with cervical cancer in her lifetime.
-It is expected that there will be 12,170 new cases of cervical cancer diagnosed in the U.S. in 2012, and that 4,220 women will die from the disease.
+It is expected that there will be 425 new cases of cervical cancer diagnosed in Georgia in 2013, and that 145 women will die from the disease.